miiazertyy/Discord-LLM-Selfbot/README.md

 # 🌙 Discord LLM Selfbot

-Made with python, uses Groq LLM provider **ALL FOR FREE**
+Made with python, uses Groq LLM provider **ALL FOR FREE** Mostly supports French and fully supports English

-> JOIN IF YOU NEED HELP : https://discord.gg/connard
+### JOIN IF YOU NEED HELP : https://discord.gg/connard

 > There is always the slight risk of a ban when using selfbots, so make sure to use this selfbot on an account you don't mind losing, but the risk is incredibly low and I have used it for over a year without any issues.